 Brown University offers more than 80 graduate programs through the Graduate School.
 Brown has a friendly scale and collaborative culture.
 With more than 2,500 graduate students and more than 700 full-time faculty members, Brown offers exceptionally close mentoring in its doctoral and terminal master’s programs.

 The Graduate School website serves as the primary source of information on doctoral programs and master's programs including a distinct page (also contained with this Bulletin) for each program in terms of application and completion requirements.
-The Graduate School website also explains the general application process as well as provides the link to the online application.
+The Graduate School website also explains the general application process based on the program as well as provides the link to the online applications.